joshbegley/nyt-latest/previous.md

 `The Senators will return to the Stanley Cup playoffs for the first time since 2017.
 What took so long, and how did they finally get here?`\
 https://nytimes.com/athletic/6256528/2025/04/08/ottawa-senators-nhl-playoffs-clinch-drought/

-**Luka Dončić ejected late in Lakers' 136-120 loss to Thunder**\
+**Was Dončić talking to ref or fan?
+Star ejected late in loss to Thunder**\
 `OKC outscored L.A.
-28-13 after Lakers star was tossed for drawing second technical foul.`\
+28-13 after Lakers star was tossed.
+LeBron James calls finish "weird as hell."`\
 https://nytimes.com/athletic/6265843/2025/04/08/luka-doncic-ejected-lakers-lose-to-thunder/

 **Hours before tariffs begin, Trump declares victory and mocks critics.**\